U.S. News Rankings

 Assumption is a member of the Northeast-10 Conference and fields 23 intercollegiate sports teams for men and women.
 There are also many club and intramural sports programs for students to enjoy.
 It is a college that encourages students to balance their intellectual, social, spiritual and physical dimensions.

 At Assumption, 90 percent of the undergraduates live on campus all four years and on-campus housing is guaranteed.
 The beautiful, 185-acre campus is in a residential section of Worcester, just a short distance from downtown.
 Worcester, the second-largest city in New England, is a vibrant college town that is home to 30,000 students.
-There are numerous opportunities for entertainment, internships, and community service.
+There are numerous opportunities for internships, entertainment, and community service.
 Great restaurants, cultural venues, retail options, and professional sports teams provide students with many off-campus activities.
 Worcester is centrally located, with Boston, Providence, and Hartford, about an hour's drive away.
-There are seven trains to Boston daily.
+There are numerous daily trains to Boston.

-Assumption and 12 other colleges and universities in the region created the Colleges of Worcester Consortium to offer their students even greater academic and social opportunities.
+Assumption and 11 other colleges and universities in the region created the Colleges of Worcester Consortium to offer their students even greater academic and social opportunities.
 Assumption students may cross-register for academic credit at any of the participating colleges and enjoy social and cultural events at those institutions.
-Free transportation is available to a number of them.

 Finding the truth about oneself and the nature of the world means learning not only how to ask questions, but also how to find the answers.
 Assumption College is founded on the premise that the educational experience we provide will help students in that pursuit.
 Assumption graduates are known for their critical thinking, engaged citizenship and compassionate service.